ibdafna/learning_jupyter_with_bloomberg/README.md

 Once you are done with the installation steps, you can start JupyterLab by executing `jupyter lab` in the root repo directory.

-## Local installation with pip
+## Local installation with Pip
-`pip` is a Python package manager.
+`Pip` is a Python package manager.
 As such, it can only bundle Python-related packages such as `pandas`, `numpy`, etc. Although Python is a big and integral part of the Jupyter ecosystem, we rely on other languages, such as JavaScript and TypeScript, for all of the front-end code.
 This means that we work with `nodejs` and `npm` quite a lot.

 To build JupyterLab and its assets, we need to transpile TypeScript code into JavaScript code and then bundle it into a single file which is consumed by the web browser.
-This process is achieved with `npm`, a JavaScript package manager. 'npm' is bundled with 'nodejs', so to get it installed, you will need to follow the 'nodejs' installation process.
+This process is achieved with `npm`, a JavaScript package manager. `npm` is bundled with `nodejs`, so to get it installed, you will need to follow the 'nodejs' installation process.
 Please make sure `npm` is installed on your machine before continuing with the installation instructions below.

 **nodejs/npm** installation: [https://nodejs.org/en/](https://nodejs.org/en/)